What’s Up with the Big Corn?

 Farmers are a vanishing breed, and it’s no surprise given that commodity prices are at historic lows, often below the cost of production.
 The farmer now gets less than 10 cents of the retail food dollar.
 When you purchase local produce from the Co-op, the farmer gets a larger share, which means farm families can afford to stay on the farm, doing the work they love.

 2. Local Food Supports our Local Economy.

 Over 60,000 Vermonters are directly employed in Vermont’s food system.
 Nearly 12,000 businesses are part of Vermont’s food system.
 When measured by employment and gross state product, food manufacturing is the second-largest manufacturing industry in Vermont.
 Milk from Vermont’s dairy farms typically accounts for upwards of 70% of the state’s agricultural products sales, generating $2.2 billion in economic activity annually.
-A wide range of nondairy farms of all sizes also produce fruits and vegetables, livestock, hay, maple products, and specialty crops for local and regional markets.
+A wide range of nondairy farms of all sizes also produces fruits and vegetables, livestock, hay, maple products, and specialty crops for local and regional markets.
 Vermont’s dynamic and evolving food system is also made up of entrepreneurs creating a variety of value-added products (e.g., cured meats, baked goods, beer, chocolate); thousands of market outlets; sophisticated distribution networks; and dozens of organizations, programs, and volunteer-driven activities that provide business planning, technical assistance, education, and outreach activities.

 3. Local Food Builds Community.

 When you buy local produce, you are re-establishing a time-honored connection between the eater and the grower.
 Knowing the farmers gives you insight into the seasons and the miracle of raising food.
 In many cases, it gives you access to a farm where your children and grandchildren can go to learn about nature and agriculture.
 Relationships built on understanding and trust can thrive.